Skip to content

 NullOption — explicit presence or absence

-Callbacks / event handlersSources and when clauses
+Callbacks / event handlersSources and signal merge

 If this sounds unusual, Thinking in AIVI explains the mental model shift in detail.